 The configuration file, which can be found in

-.reprozip-trace/config.yml, contains all the information necessary for creating the experiment package.
+.reprozip-trace/config.yml, contains all the information necessary for creating the experiment bundle.
 This file is generated by the tracer and drives the packing step.

 The first part of the configuration file gives general information with respect to the experiment and its runs, including command lines, environment variables, working directory, and machine information.
 Also, each run has a unique identifier (given by